 UWW Student Wins Jack Wilson Scholarship

-Fifty-five-year-old UWW student Georgia Malcolm of Amherst, Mass. has been awarded the Jack M. Wilson Presidential Scholarship.
+Fifty-five-year-old UWW student Georgia Malcolm of Amherst, Massachusetts has been awarded the Jack M. Wilson Presidential Scholarship.

 A Jamaican immigrant and First Generation college student, Georgia has decades of experience in corporate banking, management, marketing, and sales, as well as diversity and inclusion in human resources and staff development.

 As a member of the Amherst Regional High School administrative team, she provides program, event, fundraising, and office coordination and support.
 She serves on the Superintendent’s African, Latino, Asian and Native American (ALANA) Council and the district’s committee to develop equitable hiring practices, and is responsible for expanding the district’s America Reads Program.
 In addition, she is a leader in the effort to ensure that public health protocols are in place to protect the safety of students and staff during the COVID-19 pandemic.